 Click here to view the Animal Sciences and Industry graduate program page.

 Application for admission to graduate school should begin as early as possible in the semester before the proposed admission date (i.e., for fall semester, begin application process early in the preceding spring semester).

-All applicants to the Animal Sciences and Industry graduate program must submit a completed application form, three letters of recommendation, and official transcripts of all previous college work.
+All applicants must submit a completed application form, three letters of recommendation, and official transcripts of all previous college work.
 In addition, the applicant should write a short statement of objectives to include the discipline area (and animal species if appropriate) in which the student desires to study.
-The statement of objectives should specify faculty with whom he/she desires to work as a graduate student.
+The student should mention in the statement of objectives specific faculty with whom he/she desires to work as a graduate student.
 This information is important in placing prospective graduate students with major professors whose area of research coincides with their areas of interest.